TheAniketTayade/TheAniketTayade/README.md

 ### Hi there 👋
+I have always been a keen enthusiast of Technology, Artificial Intelligence and Space, Defence.
+This curiousness makes me energetic to learn the trending tech such as Deep Learning, Space Technology etc. I have learned, practiced and implemented it in my projects.
+I have very keen knowledge of :
+• Machine Learning (ML-Ops)
+• Deep Learning
+• Computer Vision
+• NLP
+• Data Science
+• Cloud Platforms- Microsoft Azure, Google Cloud Platform, AWS
+• Cloud Computing
+• Front End Development
+• Cosmology
+• Astrophysics
+• Biology

+I love to collaborate with new people for technical discussion and development.
+Research Interest in Artificial intelligence in the field of Cosmology, Defence and Biology
 <!--
 **TheAniketTayade/TheAniketTayade** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.